raganwald/javascript-spessore/manuscript/markdown/mainmatter/metaobjects/constructors.md

 ## JavaScript's Constructors

-Metaobjects have one key responsibility: *Defining shared object behaviour*.
+Metaobjects have one key responsibility: *Defining base object behaviour*.
 Although it's not strictly required, most object-oriented languages accomplish this by having metaobjects also construct each object.

 In classic JavaScript, any function can be used to construct a new object with the use of the `new` keyword.
 All functions have a `prototype` property even if they aren't intended to be used as constructors.
 You can change a function's prototype is you wish.